MicrosoftEdge/WebView2Feedback/specs/CustomStoragePartition.md

   /// `CustomStoragePartitionId` will be reset and the page inside the WebView
   /// will work normally with data treated as unpartitioned.
   /// The `customStoragePartitionId` parameter is case sensitive.
 The default is
   /// an empty string.
+There is no restriction on the lenght or what characters
+  /// can be used in partition id.
   /// The change of the custom storage partition id will be applied to new
   /// page or iframe navigations and not impact existing pages and iframes.
   /// To avoid accidentally use new partition id for pending navigations of old page
   /// or iframe, it is recommended to create a new WebView for new partition instead
   /// of changing partition.
 If you really have to change partition, it is
-  /// recommended to navigate to a blank page or call `Stop()` API to stop all
-  /// navigations and pending resource fetches before setting the new partition
+  /// recommended to navigate to a blank page before setting the new partition
   /// id and navigate to a page for the new partition.
   ///
   /// As setting custom storage partition id does not change DOM security